Perimenopause Care

-Louisiana-based care • Evidence-based options • Ongoing follow-through, not a rushed visit.
+Louisiana-based telehealth • Evidence-based options • Ongoing follow-through, not a rushed visit.

-Why You Feel “Off” (Even If You’ve Been Told You’re Fine)
+Why You Feel "Off" When You've Been Told You're Fine

-In perimenopause, hormones don’t just “decline” — they fluctuate.
-That fluctuation can affect sleep, mood, anxiety, focus, weight distribution, cycles, and libido.
+In perimenopause, hormones fluctuate erratically — they don't just decline in a straight line.
+That fluctuation drives sleep, mood, anxiety, focus, weight, cycles, and libido changes.

 Common Perimenopause Symptoms

-Everyone’s pattern is different.
-If several of these sound familiar, it’s worth getting evaluated.
+Tap any category to see what's happening underneath.
+Everyone's pattern is different — if several of these sound familiar, it's worth getting evaluated.

 Sleep & Energy